 If your cover is not attractive, then what is going to draw me to read the book?
 In the world of marketing, your cover, or your brand, is your first impression and it must be impressive.
 Short, crisp brand names and taglines are the hottest items right now.
 Keep it relevant and memorable, but see if you can’t tell a story with just a few powerful words.

 We live in a visual world, so the other things to keep in mind are simple colors and images.
-Your marketing efforts will do you no good if they can’t be easily connected back to your brand, so find a design that demands attention, but doesn’t overpower the content, something pleasing to the eye.
+Jewelry store sd marketing efforts will do you no good if they can’t be easily connected back to your brand, so find a design that demands attention, but doesn’t overpower the content, something pleasing to the eye.
 Once you craft your perfect balance, embody your brand with pride.
 Let your customers judge away.

 If It Ain’t Broke Don’t Fix It